-For an annual inspection with no exigent health and safety deficiencies, the PHA will send a form to the landlord on which the landlord and tenant must sign certifying that theidentified deficiencies have been corrected.
-The PHA will confirm the repairs at the nextinspection.
+For an annual inspection with no exigent health and safety deficiencies, the PHA may send a form to the landlord on which the landlord and tenant must sign certifying that theidentified deficiencies have been corrected.
+The PHA will confirm the repairs at the next inspection.